istio/istio.io/content/en/docs/setup/install/multicluster/virtual-machine/index.md

 Run the following commands on the virtual machine you want to add to the Istio mesh:

-1. Copy the previously created `cluster.env` and `*.pem` files to the vrtual machine.
+1. Copy the previously created `cluster.env` and `*.pem` files to the virtual machine.

 1. Install the Debian package with the Envoy sidecar.